rshourou/Geospatial_RESTAPI-fastapi-/README.md

     meters around the `geocode_geo` point.
 Then, calculate the percentage of that zone geography which has buildings in it.

-* **Freestyle:**  Based on the other features, you should have a feel for the kind
-  of features this API implements.
-If you have other cool ideas of things to add that aren't listed here, we'd love to see them.

 ## Setup